Percy Hynes White: 2016–2020: Rise in television and breakout role

-2021–present: Pretty Hard Cases, Wednesday and return to film roles
+2021–2025: Pretty Hard Cases, Wednesday and return to film roles

 From 2021 to 2023, Hynes White was a lead series regular in the CBC comedy Pretty Hard Cases, in which he appears as Elliot Wazowski, starring opposite Meredith MacNeill, Adrienne C. Moore and Katie Douglas.

 In 2022, Hynes White played a supporting lead in I Like Movies, which premiered at the 47th annual Toronto International Film Festival in September and earned himself a Best Supporting Actor Award from the Vancouver Film Critics Circle.

 Concurrently, it was announced that he would be cast in the series Wednesday, produced by Tim Burton for Netflix.
 He played the role of Xavier Thorpe, a charismatic and supernaturally artistic Nevermore Academy student, who comes from wealth thanks to his celebrity psychic father and the potential love interest to Wednesday Addams.
 The actor's option for the second season of the show was not picked up.
 It was rumored this was due to anonymous sexual assault allegations on Twitter, which Hynes White denied, calling it a "campaign of misinformation".
 Netflix declined to comment on Hynes White's removal from the cast list.

 Post-Wednesday premiere, in late 2022, Hynes White played a supporting lead role as "Chad" in director Megan Park’s My Old Ass for Margot Robbie's production company LuckyChap Entertainment.
 In an interview with director Megan Park, Park described that Hynes White had sent in a self-tape of himself that was "genius" and that he "understood the humor", saying "it was so Chad."
 His performance earned him another nomination from the Vancouver Film Critics Circle for Best Supporting Actor.

 In the same year, Hynes White was cast as the lead role alongside Wednesday costar Jenna Ortega in writer Tiffany Paulsen's directorial debut romantic drama film, Winter Spring Summer or Fall.
 In an interview with director Tiffany Paulsen, Paulsen states that his performance in Winter Spring Summer or Fall was "absolutely magical".

-Hynes White guest appeared in the second season of CBC's paranormal thriller series Ghosting with Luke Hutchie and Matthew Finlan, which premiered on March 21 of 2025.
+Hynes White guest appeared in the second season of CBC's paranormal thriller series Ghosting with Luke Hutchie and Matthew Finlan, which premiered on March 21 2025.
 Hynes White stepped into the dark with Hutchie and Finlan to investigate the infamous haunting of Craigdarroch Castle in Victoria, British Columbia.

+Additionally, Hynes White starred alongside Dafne Keen in the 2025 horror film Whistle directed by Corin Hardy.

+2026-current: Upcoming roles and continuation in film and television

+Hynes White started his 2026 with a guest feature in Law & Order Toronto: Criminal Intent in the episode "WAGMI".

-Hynes White's upcoming projects include the horror film Whistle directed by Corin Hardy, the one-take thriller The Plan directed by Jessica Barr, and a film adaptation of the play Armstrong’s War.
+Hynes White’s confirmed upcoming films include the one-take thriller The Plan directed by Jessica Barr, a film adaptation of the play Armstrong’s War, and the on-the-run thriller Crime Novella directed by Omar de Soto.